arvidn/libtorrent/docs/tuning.rst

 SHA-1 hashing
 -------------

 When downloading at very high rates, it is possible to have the CPU be the bottleneck for passing every downloaded byte through SHA-1.
-In order to enable calculating SHA-1 hashes in parallel, on multi-core systems, set ``settings_pack::hashing_threads`` to the number of threads libtorrent should start to do SHA-1 hashing.
-This defaults to 1, and only if that thread is close to saturating one core does it make sense to increase the number of threads.
+In order to enable calculating SHA-1 hashes in parallel, on multi-core systems, set ``settings_pack::aio_threads`` to the number of threads libtorrent should perform I/O and do SHA-1 hashing in.
+Only if that thread is close to saturating one core does it make sense to increase the number of threads.

 scalability
 ===========